Australia remains free of FMD.

 FMD is not the same as hand-foot-and-mouth disease which is a common disease in young children.

 Anyone keeping or working with cattle, sheep, goats or pigs should be aware of the signs of FMD.
-If livestock exhibit any signs consistent with FMD, report it immediately to the Emergency Animal Disease hotline 1800 675 888, NSW DPI or a Local Land Services District Veterinarian.
+If livestock exhibit any signs consistent with FMD, report it immediately to the Emergency Animal Disease hotline 1800 675 888, NSW DPIRD or a Local Land Services District Veterinarian.

 FMD is most likely to enter Australia through illegal imports of meat and dairy products infected with the FMD virus and the subsequent illegal feeding of these products (prohibited pig feed or swill) to pigs.